Sticks, Stones, Gossip & Governance Part 2 of 2

 In a recent incident, Beatrice was awakened by a tenant in his apartment above her screaming and moaning racial epithets in the middle of the night and this continued for several days.
 Neighbors have complained that this ‘Moaning Man’ has been doing this for months.

-Commissioners fail in oversight over the executive director
+Commissioners fail to oversee the executive director

 As a commissioner on the board of the housing authority, Beatrice is frustrated by her inability to carry out her oversight responsibilities.
 She is unable to obtain reports and information from the executive director.
 The other board members have not supported her requests to create an agenda item.